Most of us will probably try our hand at writing an original song at some point in our musical learning journey.

 Aren’t there are already tons of great songs on this topic?
 Who would care and what would make mine special?

 If you had been done this line before, take comfort in knowing that you are not alone and that even professional songwriters face similar scenarios.
-Although most people can get themselves out of this negative mindset, beginners to songwriting are usually the ones that fall into the trap of undermining their own creativity.
+Although most people can get themselves out of this negative mindset, beginners of songwriting are usually the ones that fall into the trap of undermining their own creativity.

 While it is an undeniable fact that there are already tons of songs in the world, and even more people writing and showcasing their work on social media avenues such as Youtube and Myspace, it is the quantity that often overpowers the quality of the songs written.
 If you had given up writing your own song, you would have given up the chance to pen a song that might be truly special that could connect with people around the world.

-Songwriting is an art and although there are hard and fast portions of writing songs on guitar such as music theory.
+Songwriting is an art and although there are hard and fast portions of writing songs on the guitar such as music theory.
 Even if you give 2 guitarists a similar set of chord progressions and rhythm, the underlying melody that these 2 guitarists can come up with is often unique.

 In the songwriting section of GuitarPlayerWorld.com, we hope to provide you with tips and lessons on guitar songwriting.
 Who knows, with proper practice and creativity, you may just have the next BIG song under your pen!